Plant nutrition: Processes

 Plants take up essential elements from the soil through their roots and from the air through their leaves.
 Nutrient uptake in the soil is achieved by cation exchange, wherein root hairs pump hydrogen ions (H+) into the soil through proton pumps.
 These hydrogen ions displace cations attached to negatively charged soil particles so that the cations are available for uptake by the root.
 In the leaves, stomata open to take in carbon dioxide and expel oxygen.
 The carbon dioxide molecules are used as the carbon source in photosynthesis.

-The root, especially the root hair, is the essential organ for the uptake of nutrients.
+The root, especially the root hair, a unique cell, is the essential organ for the uptake of nutrients.
 The structure and architecture of the root can alter the rate of nutrient uptake.
 Nutrient ions are transported to the center of the root, the stele, in order for the nutrients to reach the conducting tissues, xylem and phloem.
 The Casparian strip, a cell wall outside the stele but in the root, prevents passive flow of water and nutrients, helping to regulate the uptake of nutrients and water.
 Xylem moves water and mineral ions in the plant and phloem accounts for organic molecule transportation.
 Water potential plays a key role in a plant's nutrient uptake.
 If the water potential is more negative in the plant than the surrounding soils, the nutrients will move from the region of higher solute concentration—in the soil—to the area of lower solute concentration - in the plant.

 There are three fundamental ways plants uptake nutrients through the root: